WNBA-NBC Champions League (men): Qualification

 Vacant starting-places will occupy after the ranking exclusively with participants in the Team’s World Cup.

 Competition format

-All qualified teams are seeded in the established order to the 16-team bracket.
+All qualified teams are divided into two pots (seeded and unseeded) and then drawn into a bracket of 16 teams during an official ceremony.
 The knock-out ties are played in a two-legged format, with the exception of the final four.
 The Final Four usually takes place in the weekend at the turn of March and April.